jailop/tzutrader/docs_src/user_guide/10_best_practices.md

 Before writing any code, develop a hypothesis about why a strategy should work:

-**Good hypothesis**: "Stocks showing RSI below 30 are temporarily oversold and tend to revert to mean prices within days."
+Good hypothesis: "Stocks showing RSI below 30 are temporarily oversold and tend to revert to mean prices within days."

-**Bad hypothesis**: "I'll test different indicators until I find something that worked well historically."
+Bad hypothesis: "I'll test different indicators until I find something that worked well historically."

 The first approach has economic logic behind it.
 The second is data mining that will likely produce overfit results.